ricardoenocmedina/CS-313E/Term Project/README.md

 1. Find five-letter words based on a given prefix (i.e. prefix from 1-4 letters);
 2. Find viable five-letter having specified a letter in a specific position;
 3. Find words that contain a specific letter;
-4. find words that do NOT contain a specific letter;
+4. Find words that do NOT contain a specific letter;
 5. Print out a list of potential words that is exported as a separate text file for the user to use;
 6. Exit game